NEIAAC/e-neiler/README.md

 - Edit the `template.txt` file in the `data` folder to contain the appropriate email content or even change it to a `.html` file.

-- Edit the `details.csv` file in the `data` folder to contain the appropriate recipient emails, placeholder replacements and file attatchment paths, depending on what is needed.
+- Edit the `table.csv` file in the `data` folder, or add your own, to contain the appropriate recipient emails, placeholder replacements and file attatchment paths, depending on what is needed.

 - Map placeholders and files to the values that will be read from the CSV in this section of the `main.py` file: